arielgee/Sage-Like/.misc/tasks.md

 * mention in the description (readme) that only my Sage preference were implemented

+* try to change the mozilla Extensions feed with something that WORKS!!!
 * show the infoBar when user hover over a folder.
 When opening the folder the infoBar will say 'press the shift key to drop item <b>in</b> folder.'
 * keystrokes to feed-item read/unread toggle (context menu shortcut keys) and maybe to some other menu items?
 * toolbar button 'Subscribe Feed to Sage-Like'